surfstudio/Xcode-Project-Templates/README.md

   * Storyboards - creates Main.storyboard file
   * SwiftLint - adds .swiftlint.yml file and Run Script to Build phases that will show error if SwiftLint not installed
   * Alamofire - adds Alamofire, AlamofireImage and AlamofireNetworkActivityIndicator pods
-  * Rambafile - creates Rambafile with with surf_mvp_module template and paths to project target and tests target
+  * Rambafile - creates Rambafile with surf_mvp_module template and paths to project target and tests target

 ## Installation
 To install or update the templates in Xcode: